sympa-community/sympa-ansible/README.md

 Once you have created the environment, here is the layout of the environment directory:

-  - ansible-keystore/
   - group_vars/
   - private/
   - tasks/
   - templates/
+  - vault-password

-## ansible-keystore directory
+## vault-password file

-This directory contains the secret used by keyczar to encrypt the secrets.
+This file contains the vault secret (https://docs.ansible.com/ansible/latest/user_guide/vault.html).
+Please make sure that the permissions stay prohibitive (write and read only for the current user).

 ## group_vars directory